mytory/mytory.github.io/_posts/2018-09-30-convert-short-open-tag.md

 // Inspired from https://stackoverflow.com/a/3621669
 //
 // Source: https://gist.github.com/mytory/5380b6a970ed4c14e16dd1be498e0919
-// Usage: php convert-short-open-tag.php target_file_path.php
+// Usage: php short-open-tag-converter.php target_file_path.php
 // Notice: This script change original file.
 //
 // If you want to change '<?=' to '<?php echo ' uncomment line 45~50.